byterubpay/byterub-site/_i18n/es/resources/moneropedia/denominations.md

 A denomination is a proper description of a currency amount.
 It is oftentimes a sub-unit of the currency.
 For example, traditionally a cent is 1/100th of a particular unit of currency.).

-Monero denomination names add SI prefixes after dropping the initial "mo" for ease of use.
-Actually, the smallest unit of Monero is 1 piconero (0.000000000001 XMR).
+ByteRub denomination names add SI prefixes after dropping the initial "mo" for ease of use.
+Actually, the smallest unit of ByteRub is 1 piconero (0.000000000001 XMR).

-### Denominations of Monero
+### Denominations of ByteRub

 |------------+----------+-------------------|
 | Name       | Base 10  | Amount            |